 Use only genuine spare parts.
 Use only genuine tools with hydraulic hammers.
-The use of other spare part or hammer tool brands may damage the product and void the warranty.
+The use of other spare part or hammer tool brands may damage the product.

 EQUIPMENT CONDITION

 Defective equipment can injure you or others.
 Do not operate equipment which is defective or has missing parts.